pmndrs/zustand/docs/integrations/persisting-store-data.md

   const [hydrated, setHydrated] = useState(useBoundStore.persist.hasHydrated)

   useEffect(() => {
-    const unsubHydrate = useBoundStore.persist.onHydrate(() => setHydrated(false)) // Note: this is just in case you want to take into account manual rehydrations.
-You can remove this if you don't need it/don't want it. const unsubFinishHydration = useBoundStore.persist.onFinishHydration(() => setHydrated(true))
+    // Note: This is just in case you want to take into account manual rehydration.
+    // You can remove the following line if you don't need it. const unsubHydrate = useBoundStore.persist.onHydrate(() => setHydrated(false))

+    const unsubFinishHydration = useBoundStore.persist.onFinishHydration(() => setHydrated(true))

     setHydrated(useBoundStore.persist.hasHydrated())